cozygene/FEAST/README.md

 | taxa_4  |  4 | 5 | 0|0 |

-metadata -  The first row contains the headers ('SampleID', 'Env', 'SourceSink', 'id').
-The first column contains the sample ids.
-The second column is a description of the sampled environment (e.g., human gut), the third column indicates if this sample is a source or a sink (can take the value 'Source' or 'Sink').
+(2) metadata - An m by 3 table, where m is the number samples.
+The metadata table has three colunms (i.e., 'Env', 'SourceSink', 'id').
+The first column is a description of the sampled environment (e.g., human gut), the second column indicates if this sample is a source or a sink (can take the value 'Source' or 'Sink').
 The fourth column is the Sink-Source id.
 When using multiple sinks, each tested with the same group of sources, only the rows with 'SourceSink' = Sink will get an id (between 1 - number of sinks in the data).
 In this scenatio, the sources ids are blank.
 When using multiple sinks, each tested with a distinct group of sources, each combination of sink and its corresponding sources should get the same id (between 1 - number of sinks in the data).
-Note that these names must be respected  (see examples below).
+Note that these names must be respected.

 *using multiple sinks, each tested with the same group of sources: